scottefein/the-happiness-manifesto/README.md

     - We value agile development over waterfall development
     - We value open-source frameworks and tools over tools controlled by a single organization
     - We value strong test coverage for our code for both maintainability and documentation over untested codebases
+    - We value curiosity and exploration over adherance to standard
     - I value quality, maintainable code
     - I value maintainable code, emphasizing clarity over cleverness
     - I value openness and sharing in my community